tothemoon-org/extension-blocks/spec.md

 ```
 MAX_BLOCK_SIZE: 1000000 (unchanged)
 MAX_BLOCK_SIGOPS: 20000 (unchanged)
-MAX_EXTENSION_SIZE: 5000000
+MAX_EXTENSION_SIZE: TBD
 MAX_EXTENSION_COST: TBD
 ```

-The maximum extension size is intentionally high.
+The maximum extension size should be intentionally high.
 The average case block is truly limited by inputs (sigops) and outputs cost.

 Future size and computational scalability can be soft-forked in with the addition of new witness programs.
 On non-upgraded nodes, unknown witness